Your household will see many cars come and go, and your home could be added funds to put you in your dream car.

 Pay Off High-Interest Auto Loans

-The comparison between an auto loan and home equity loan should be made between the interest rate, fees, tax advantages and terms.
+The comparison between an auto loan and home equity loan should be made between the interest rate, fees, and terms.

 If you have an older auto loan, you may have a loan with a higher interest rate than what today’s home equity loans offer.